29th July 2021

 Glass is also ideal for the modern look - it allows light to pass through and bounce around your kitchen and can be used in a range of ways, from glass doors on cabinets to glass splashbacks, which come in a range of colours.

 From ovens to dishwashers and washing machines to fridge freezers, a lot of appliances now come as built-in, which can create a more streamlined, sleek look.

-Many kitchens now come in a high gloss finish, and teaming this with glass-fronted doors will modernise your kitchen.
+Many kitchens also come in a high gloss finish.
 But, if you don't want to buy a whole new kitchen, you can spruce up your current units with gloss paint, although this won't give quite the same sheen.

 A new worktop can be an inexpensive way to modernise your kitchen, depending on what type you want – granite and solid worktops can be the most expensive, from around £150 per square, and laminate worktops, which replicate a number of materials, from around £30 per square metre.